Dr Kat Sullivan

 Biography

-Katherine V.R.
-Sullivan is a political science PhD candidate at l'Université de Montréal.
-Her interest in political communication began to take shape during her master’s degree in communication at the University of Ottawa under the supervision of Pierre C. Bélanger, during her research focused on the use of Twitter by Quebec politicians.
-Sullivan has since published an article on the use of Twitter by political candidates during the 2014 Quebec elections with a particular interest for the platform’s e-democratic potential.
+Kat V.R.
+Sullivan (they/them) recently successfully completed a PhD in political science at l'Université de Montréal.
+Their interest in political communication began to take shape during their master’s degree in communication at the University of Ottawa, while studying the use of Twitter by Quebec politicians.

 Additional Titles and Affiliations